-An eight-year stretch of intense research psychologist by Daryl Bern of Cornell University has produced results that suggests humans are capable of precognition, meaning we can see into the future.
+An eight-year stretch of intense research by psychologist Daryl Bem of Cornell University has produced results that suggest humans are capable of precognition, meaning we can see into the future.
 How?
-The how is a mystery, but thanks to a bizarre series of experiments Mr. Bern conducted involving a thousand college students, there’s now evidence to support psychic powers.
+The how is a mystery, but thanks to a bizarre series of experiments Mr. Bem conducted involving a thousand college students, there’s now evidence to support psychic powers.

 The willing test subjects were exposed to a priming exercise.
-In it, the words ‘beautiful’ and ‘ugly’ were fed to their subconscious and afterwards alternating pictures of puppies and maggots were shown.
-The result is predictable, with the students associating beautiful with puppies.
+In it, the words ‘beautiful’ and ‘ugly’ were fed to their subconscious, and afterwards, alternating pictures of puppies and maggots were shown.
+The result is predictable, with the students associating ‘beautiful’ with puppies and ‘ugly’ with maggots.

-The next thing Bern did was run it the other way around, pictures first, then randomly generated priming words via computer.
+The next thing Bem did was run it the other way around: pictures first, then randomly generated priming words via computer.
 Funny thing is, the students associated the pictures with priming words faster after they matched with the computer.
+This suggests that the students were somehow able to anticipate the priming words before they were shown, indicating a form of precognition.

-What this suggests is, well uhm, we have a powerful subconscious.
-Why not check the Psychology Today source link for extra enlightenment?
+To further explore this topic, why not check the Psychology Today source link for extra enlightenment?
 Done.

-Actually we’re having a difficult time putting two and two together here.
+Actually, we’re having a difficult time putting two and two together here.
 Judging by the kind of tests undertaken, does this mean that we can discern word-picture associations because of an untested, unexplored ability?
+Or is it simply a quirk of our subconscious mind that we have yet to fully understand?

 We’re now officially suffering from a headache.